 - After their back legs have developed you can feed with Late Stage Tadpole Food.

-Other problems that can affect a frog population could be:
+Other problems that can affect frogs could be:

 - A very cold night.
 This could cause some of the spawn to be killed & reduce the population of adults returning in future.

 - A lack of deep water in one section of the pond that will remain unfrozen in Winter as some males stay in the pond.

 - A lack of plants to hide and protect the tadpoles.

 - Grow Myosotis scorpioides, Rorippa nasturtium aquaticum and Aponogeton distachyos for the young tadpoles to hide under.

 - A pond surrounded with paving slabs.
 Slabs are too hot you emerging froglets and make them vulnerable to birds.